Hadi-loo/ns-3-Wireless-Network-Simulation/README.md

 The second flow is the flow from the master node to the mapper nodes which is a TCP flow.
 The third flow is the acknowledgement flow from the mapper nodes to the master node which is a TCP flow.
 The last flow is the flow from the mapper nodes to the client node which is a UDP flow.

-We can see the metrics values for each flow when sending a new packet every 0.1 seconds, every 0.01 seconds, and every 0.006 seconds using 3 mapper nodes in the following figures.
+We can see the metrics values for each flow when sending a new packet every 0.1 seconds and every 0.006 seconds using 3 mapper nodes in the following figures.

 ### Packets Sending Rate: 10 Packets/Second